PhD Student at MIT CSAIL

 Designing Biomimetic Prosthesis Controllers for Walking

-A state space biomimetic controller for prosthesis-aided walking, yielding modeled gait parameters similar to biological values.
+Characterizing quadruped locomotion and developing a biomimetic controller for prosthesis-aided walking, yielding modeled gait parameters similar to biological values.

 2nd Place Oral Presentation, EECSCon 2016.